IbcAlpha/IBC/userguide.md

 You should also consider encrypting the folder containing the configuration file.
-This will prevent another user with administrator privileges gaining access to the contents: even if they (ab)use their administrator privileges to give themselves access to the file, its contents will not be decrypted because they are not the user that encrypted it.
+This will prevent another user with administrator privileges gaining access to the contents: even if they use their administrator privileges to give themselves access to the file, its contents will not be decrypted because they are not the user that encrypted it.